adamgilg/resume/resume.md

 Nine week web development bootcamp course.

-Gained extensive practice (with 40 hours of class time and 60-80 hours of total work each week) with core programming concepts and a range of current web development technologies and best practices.
+Gained extensive practice (40 hours of class time and 60-80 hours of total work each week) with core programming concepts and a range of current web development technologies and best practices.

 ### UBC Faculty of Arts, Bachelor of Arts in English Literature, Vancouver BC
 _September 2003 - December 2008_